-Letters to the editor provide an opportunity for readers to respond to articles published by the Hopi Tutuveni or to share opinions about issues impacting the Hopi community.
-Letters should not exceed 250 words and must include the name of the author and complete contact information (address, phone number or email address) and the headline and date of the article on which you are comarticle on which you are commenting.
-Anonymous letters

-JOB OPENINGS

-The Hopi Economic Development Corporation Job Openings-Open until filled

-Assistant General Manager

-The Hopi Travel Plaza currently has an opening for an assistant general manager.
+Do you have an interesting opinion or provocative idea you want to share?
+The Hopi Tutuveni invites fresh and timely opinion editorials (e.g. Op-Eds) on topics that are relevant to our readers.
+Opinion Editorials are a powerful way highlight issues and influence readers to take action.
+Submissions must be exclusive to us and should not exceed 1,000 words.
+Include with your submission your name and complete contact information, along with a short 2-3-sentence bio.
+SUBMISSION INSTRUCTIONS: Please submit all press releases, articles, letters to the editor and Opinion Editorials electronically as a Word document or as plain text in the body of an email to the Managing Editor, Romalita Laban, at RLaban@hopi.nsn. us.
+Articles, press releases and editorials that include photographs must be in high resolution, 300dpi or more and must be your own All photographs must include photo credit and a caption for each photo listing the names of all persons included in the photo and description of what the photo is about.
+All submissions must include the name of the organization and/or author, mailing address, phone number and email address.
+The Hopi Tutuveni is published on the 1st and 3rd Tuesday of the month and all submissions JOB OPENINGS The Hopi Economic Development Corporation Job Openings-Open until filled Assistant General Manager The Hopi Travel Plaza currently has an opening for an assistant general manager.
 This newly created position requires a minimum 2 years management experience.
 The successful candidate will be required to a high school diploma or equivalent.
 This is a fulltime position and interested parties can apply at either the Hopi Travel Plaza or sending their application to csmith@htedc.net.

-Line Cook

-The Hopi Cultural Center currently has a line cook position available.
+Line Cook The Hopi Cultural Center currently has a line cook position available.
 The successful candidate is required to have some experience working in the food industry and have the ability to work flexible hours.
 Interested parties can apply at the Cultural Center.

-Front Desk

-The Days Inn Kokopelli in Sedona has an immediate opening for a part time front desk clerk.
+Front Desk The Days Inn Kokopelli in Sedona has an immediate opening for a part time front desk clerk.
 This position requires a minimum of 2 years' experience working with the public and handling cash transactions.
 A high school diploma or equivalent is required.
 The successful candidate must be able to work flexible hours.
 Interested parties can apply directly at the motel or by applying to csmith@htedc.net.

-Walpi Housing

-Walpi Housing currently has a part time office assistant position open.
+Walpi Housing Walpi Housing currently has a part time office assistant position open.
 The successful candidate must have a minimum 1-year office experience and a high school degree.
 Ability to work with the general public is a plus.
-Applicants can apply at the Walpi Housing office or by sending an application to csmith@htedc.net

-Call 928-522-8675 for more information

-Hopi Credit Association Job Opening

-POSITION: Executive Director OPENING DATE:June 11, 2018 CLOSING DATE: Open Until Filled The Hopi Credit Association (HCA) is seeking an experienced non-profit Executive Director.
+Applicants can apply at the Walpi Housing office or by sending an application to csmith@htedc.net Call 928-522-8675 for more information Hopi Credit Association Job Opening POSITION: Executive Director OPENING DATE:June 11, 2018 CLOSING DATE: Open Until Filled The Hopi Credit Association (HCA) is seeking an experienced non-profit Executive Director.
 The Executive Director directs the overall operations of HCA, assuring quality control over all aspects of operations, ensuring financial soundness of the organization, compliance with HCA policies and procedures, and professional delivery of products and services in line with its Mission.
 To view full job description and to download the job application, log on to www.hopi-nsn.gov/hopi-credit-association.
-Submit application, resume, including names of three (3) references to lisa@hopicredit.us or mail to: Hopi Credit Association,

-PO Box 1259, Keams Canyon, AZ 86034.
+Submit application, resume, including names of three (3) references to lisa@hopicredit.us or Hopi Credit Association, PO Box 1259, Keams Canyon, AZ 86034.
+PUBLIC SERVICES Want to announce something to the public?